-8.24.2011 draft
+10,27.2011 draft

 - 1. The terms [OTC STATE] and [OTC STATE AGENCY] are placeholders for individual State and State Agency names. - 2.
-Please note that States opting to promulgate rules based on this model rule must comply with State specific administrative requirements and procedures as well as State specific compliance and enforcement regulations. - 3.
-Track changes are intended to reflect any and all changes made to the model rule since circulation of the March 11th, 2011 draft.
+Please note that States opting to promulgate rules based on this model rule must comply with State specific administrative requirements and procedures as well as state specific statutes/laws that may govern the scope of the rules, as well as State specific compliance and enforcement regulations. - 3.
+Track changes are intended to reflect any and all changes made to the model rule since circulation of the August 24th, 2011 draft.